The Well-tempered Clavier

 More examples?

 Interestingly, similar classifications of tuning systems apply to another famous corpus by J.S.
-Bach: Goldberg Variations (1741).
-Read page Bach well-tempered tonal analysis.
+Bach: the Goldberg Variations (1741).
+Read the Bach well-tempered tonal analysis page.

 Listen to the synthesis of Goldberg Variations with Sauveur’s meantone temperament.